How to sew a Beanie | DIY Beanie

 • And all the other regular Sewing Supplies.

-Step 1: Locate all the pattern piece that you need to cut out based on your choice!
-I use a projector to cut out all the pieces.
-And I need the View B Pattern piece.
-I will be cutting it out on single fold as I am doing the version with the bottom seam.
+Step 1: Locate all the pattern pieces you need to cut out based on your choice!
+I use a projector and a straight edge to cut out all the pieces.
+And I need the View B Pattern pieces.
+I will cut it out on a single fold as I do the version with the bottom seam.

-Step 2: Cut out the Main and Lining of the beanie.
+Step 2: Cut out the Main and Lining fabric.
 So here I have used the Plaid for the main and the Mountains for the lining.
-And I need to cut out 2 pieces each for the main and the lining on fold.
+I need to cut out two pieces each for the main and the lining on the fold.

-Step 5: Place the lining front and back on top of each other RST.
+Step 5: Place the lining piece front and back on top of each other with right sides touching.
 Sew them together leaving a 2″ gap for turning later.

-Step 9: Add the pompom if using.
-If using a snap type, hand sew the snap piece onto the top.
-If you are using the loop kind, sew on a button.
+Step 9: The last step is to add the pompom if you decide to put it on the top of the hat.
+Hand sew the snap piece onto the top if you're using a snap type.
+If you are using the loop or knot kind, sew on a button.

-And that is it, the View B version of the Beanie is done.
-This can be worn as a Slouchy or a standard fit if you fold the bottom up for a faux band.
+And that is it, the View B version is done.
+This can be worn as a Slouchy or a standard fit if you fold the bottom edge up for a faux band.
 One beanie, four different ways!

-View C Beanie is a true Slouchy Beanie.
+View C is a true Slouchy Beanie hat.
 The Slouch is very pronounced.
-The more drapier the fabric we choose the slouchier the Beanie.
+The more drapier the fabric we choose the slouchier.
 I am using a super drapey Sweater Knit to make this version today and I am sewing a Seamless Bottom Version.

 The seamless bottom version is cut on double fold.
 Fold the fabric once vertically and then fold it again horizontally.
 Now align the fold lines on the pattern so that the bottom fold line is aligned to the horizontal fold and the fold line on the left is aligned to the vertical fold.
 Cut out one piece.
 When you open up the cut out piece, it will have 4 regular darts – 2 each on top & bottom and 2 curved darts – 1 each on top and bottom, between the two side by side pieces.